Spacetime Bananas with EOW Branes and Spins: Discussion

-First, we want to point out that there is an often overlooked difference between the \Banados solution \eqref{twistmetric} with \eqref{onetwist} corresponding to a twist operator insertion and the \Banados solution \eqref{one-point-LC-FG} with \eqref{oneconical} corresponding to a heavy particle operator insertion.
+In Appendix \ref{appendix:particle}, we have shown that the on-shell action of the conical geometry in the cone or banana coordinates is different from the one in its corresponding FG gauge by a minus sign and this discrepancy can be resolved by including the on-shell partition function of a missing region in the FG gauge.
+In Appendix \ref{appendix:twist}, we also show that the on-shell partition function of the \Banados solution, which is supposed to be equal to the two-point function of the twist operators, is actually equal to the inverse of that.
+Combining these two facts indicates that to produce the two-point function of twist operators, we should complement the \Banados solution \eqref{twistmetric} with other missing part of the spacetime. \\First, we want to point out that there is an often overlooked difference between the \Banados solution \eqref{twistmetric} with \eqref{onetwist} corresponding to a twist operator insertion and the \Banados solution \eqref{one-point-LC-FG} with \eqref{oneconical} corresponding to a heavy particle operator insertion.
 They seem to be equal to each other, if we identify $a^2$ with $1/q^2$.
 However, they are different entities.
 To distinguish them, we rename the $u$ coordinate in \eqref{twistmetric} as $u_t$ and the one in \eqref{one-point-LC-FG} as $u_m$.
 By definition, the metric $du_m d\bar{u}_m$ is smooth while the metric $du_t d\bar{u}_t$ has a conical singularity at the center (going around the center takes an angle of $2\pi q$).
 Interestingly, we can use \eqref{FG coordinate-transformation} and the GtP map to transform \eqref{twistmetric} back to the global coordinates.
 Of course, we will get \be ds^2= \( r^2+\frac{1}{q^2} \)d\tau^2+\frac{dr^2}{\( r^2+\frac{1}{q^2} \)}+r^2d\theta^2,\quad \theta\sim 2\pi q+\theta, \ee which turns out to be the smooth global AdS$_3$ in a little unfamiliar coordinates!
 To summarize what we have just found, there exists a new interpretation of the \Banados solution \eqref{twistmetric}.
 It can be constructed in the following way: we start from the global AdS$_3$ spacetime in a non-standard coordinates \eqref{nonstandard} followed by the GtP transformation \eqref{gtp2} and in the end rewrite the result in the FG gauge.
 Now we understand that the \Banados solution \eqref{twistmetric} misses the region inside a cone defined in the cone coordinates.
 However, the interpretation may look a little weird at first glance.
 How does the smooth global AdS$_3$ geometry end up with a non-trivial \Banados solution?
 The secret is that when we transform to the FG gauge, we also change the AdS cut-off surface.
 In the FG gauge, if we choose the conventional cut-off $z=\epsilon$, the boundary metric becomes singular which is the sign of operator insertions.
 As emphasized in \cite{Abajian:2023jye}, the whole point of the GtP transformation is to introduce a convenient but non-conventional cut-off surface $Z=\epsilon$ for us to compute the CFT correlation functions.
 In the second spacetime banana paper \cite{Abajian:2023bqv}, the authors reformulated the computation in a Liouville theory such that the non-triviality of the cut-off can be uniformly encoded in a Liouville field.